dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 * The child writes directly to the value of a parameter.
 * The parent component rerenders and overwrites the value of the child's parameter.

-The potential for overwriting parameter values extends into the child component's property setters, too.
+The potential for overwriting parameter values extends into the child component's property `set` accessors, too.

 > [!IMPORTANT]
 > Our general guidance is not to create components that directly write to their own parameters after the component is rendered for the first time.